 The percentage of dependent children living in lone parent families remained practically unchanged at 21% in 2017 compared with 20% in 1996.

 Do you cohabit and own a house?
 Have you thought about what your rights are?
 It is wise to make sure before your purchase a property, or move into someone else’s home, or move someone into your home, that you think and talk through what you intend your respective legal rights to be, and then get that recorded legally, both on the Land Registry documentation, and in a cohabitation agreement.
-Read more here.Get Expert Advice You can call us on 01908 904064 or email: firstname.lastname@example.org for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+Read more here.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.